Petosegay

 Petosegay or Biidassige (Ottawa: Light that is Coming) (c.
 1787 – June 15, 1885) was a 19th-century Odawa merchant and fur trader.
 Both present-day Petoskey, Michigan, Petoskey State Park, and nearby Emmet County park Camp Petosega are named in his honor.
 A particular variety of stone was found in abundance on his former lands and named after him, and the Petoskey stone was designated as the official state stone.
 His granddaughter, Ella Jane Petoskey, was asked by Michigan Governor George W. Romney to be an honored signatory on the bill assigning the Petoskey Stone as the state stone.

 Biography

 Early life

-The son of the French explorer and fur trader Antoine Carre (Neaatooshing) and his wife, daughter of an Odawa chief, Biidassige was born along the northern banks of the Kalamazoo River near the mouth of Manistee.
+The son of the French explorer and fur trader Antoine Carre (Neaatooshing) and his wife, daughter of an Odawa chief, Biidassige was born along the northern banks of the Kalamazoo River.
 According to popular lore, his father held him up to the rising sun and said "His name shall be Biidassige, 'Light that is Coming,' and he shall become an important person".

 He grew up in the lodge of his parents, roughly seven miles northwest of Harbor Springs, near the site of the town of Middle Village.
 At the age of 21, Biidassige married Kewaykabawikwa, the daughter of Pokozeegun, an Ottawa chieftain from the northern Lower Peninsula of Michigan.
 He and his new bride planted apple trees to celebrate their marriage.
 Many trees survived for decades after Biidassige's death, when they could still be seen by local residents.